Amherst Island: Ecology

 Amherst Island is internationally recognized for concentrations of wintering hawks and owls and is home to the Owl Woods nature reserve.
 Up to 10 species of owls have been recorded during a single winter. short-eared owls, long-eared owls and great horned owls are among the resident bird population.
 Visitors from the far and near north - snowy owls, saw-whet owls, and the rare boreal owl as well as eastern screech owls and barred owls – add to the owl population during late fall and winter.
 Both red-tailed hawks and rough-legged hawks are usually present, and there are annual sightings of bald eagles, peregrine falcons and turkey vultures.

 Amherst Island is internationally known as an Important Bird Area and a key migratory location for birds; this fact has caused some concern for those wary of the proposed industrial wind turbine project slated to be built on the island.

 The Island is noted for farming, particularly of sheep – of which there are several thousand on the Island, mainly at Stonebrae, Foot Flats, and Topsy Farms.
 The island's roads, built long ago, have little motorist traffic (excepting the hourly rush for the ferry) making the Island an excellent locale for cycling, especially on the gravel roads that meander along the Island shores.
 The Island has warm moderate summers, cold brisk winters and steady lake winds most of the year.

 "Islands of Life", a report published in 2010 by the Nature Conservancy of Canada, ranks Amherst Island second in biodiversity significance among the islands of northeast Lake Ontario; second only in significance to its larger neighbour, Wolfe Island.

 Dry stone walls

 The Dry Stone Walling Association of Canada (aka Dry Stone Canada) believes that Amherst Island contains the largest known concentration of historic Irish dry stone walls in Canada.
 Many of the walls are considered to be at least 160 years old.

 Neilson Store Museum

 The museum reflects the life and times of the Island with exhibits depicting early schools, industrial tools, family life, natural history and transportation, and collected treasures.
-The museum building itself is also an exhibit; built in 1883 by James S. Neilson, the Island grain merchant who opened this general store.
-His business flourished for nearly a century, in turn operated by his sons.
+The museum building itself is also an exhibit; built in 1883 by the Maxwell Estate and operated by James S. Neilson, an Island grain merchant.
+The business flourished for nearly a century.
+The store, docks and the elegant residence across the road, were finally purchased by Ida Isabel Neilson, his widow, from the Estate in 1925.
+Their sons operated the store until 1971.
 Over the years, Neilson’s Store and dock became the commercial centre of the Island.
-It provided services in shipping and receiving goods and produce, storing and selling coal, barley and milled feed.
+It provided services in credit, shipping and receiving goods and produce, storing and selling coal, barley and milled feed.